palomapiot/metahate/README.md

 # MetaHate: A Dataset for Unifying Efforts on Hate Speech Detection

 This work was accepted at the 18th International AAAI Conference on Web and Social Media (ICWSM 2024).
+The paper is available [here](https://ojs.aaai.org/index.php/ICWSM/article/view/31445).

 ## Citation